 - o IKE SAs last for minutes, hours, or days, and carry keys and other information.
 Some gateways may carry thousands to hundreds of thousands of IKE SAs. - o IPsec SAs last for minutes or hours, and carry keys, selectors and other information.
-Some gateways may carry hundreds of thousands such IPsec SAs.

-o SPD Cache entries.
+Some gateways may carry hundreds of thousands such IPsec SAs. - o SPD (Security Policy Database) Cache entries.
 While the SPD is unchanging, the SPD cache changes on the fly due to narrowing.
-Entries last at least as long as the SAD entries, but tend to last even longer than that.
+Entries last at least as long as the SAD (Security Association Database) entries, but tend to last even longer than that.

-A naive implementation of a high availability cluster would have no synchronized state, and a failover would produce an effect similar to that of a rebooted gateway. [resumption] describes how new IKE and IPsec SAs can be recreated in such a case.
+A naive implementation of a cluster would have no synchronized state, and a failover would produce an effect similar to that of a rebooted gateway. [resumption] describes how new IKE and IPsec SAs can be recreated in such a case.